Multiscale Fisher's Independence Test for Multivariate Dependence: Application to a flow cytometry data set

 \section{Application to a flow cytometry data set}

 Flow cytometry is the standard biological assay used to measure single cell features known as markers, and is commonly used to quantify the relative frequencies of cell subsets in blood or disaggregated tissue.
 These features may be general physical, chemical or biological properties of a cell.
+Such data involve complex distributional features and are of massive sizes with typical sample sizes in the range of hundreds of thousands, which presents computational challenges to nonparametric data analytical tools.

 For the evaluation, we used flow cytometry samples generated by an antibody panel designed to identify activated T cell subsets.
 We show the results of the dependency analysis on a single illustrative sample with 353,586 cells.
 For the analysis, we separated the markers into a vector of four `basic' markers (dump, CD3, CD4, CD8) and a vector of four `functional' markers (IFN, TNF, IL-2 and CD107).
 The basic markers are used in practice to first identify viable T cells by exclusion using the `dump' and CD3 markers, and then to further partition T cells into CD4-positive (`helper') and CD8-positive (`cytotoxic') subsets.
 The functional markers are used to identify the activation status of these T cell subsets and their functional effector capabilities (IL-2 is a T cell growth factor, IFN and TNF are inflammatory cytokines, and CD107 is a component of the mechanism used by T cells to directly kill infected and cancer cells).